Malcolm Tucker: Character relationships

-Malcolm is one of four "spin doctors" featured on the show, the others being Cal Richards (Tom Hollander), Steve Fleming (David Haig), and Stewart Pearson (Vincent Franklin), the latter three of whom make up the three spin doctors that are universally feared by ministers and civil servants alike.
+Malcolm is one of four spin doctors featured on the show, the others being Cal Richards (Tom Hollander), Steve Fleming (David Haig), and Stewart Pearson (Vincent Franklin), the latter three of whom make up the three spin doctors that are universally feared by ministers and civil servants alike.

 Cal Richards, nicknamed "The Fucker", is arguably the one person in British politics who is even more aggressive and unpredictable, whose excessively cruel and borderline psychopathic persona gives him legendary status within his party; his one on-screen appearance showed him bullying Pearson by pretending to sack him, and indiscriminately shouting torrents of abuse at the Opposition staff.
 While no on-screen relationship between him and Tucker is ever shown, The Missing DoSAC Files shows them to be very cordial with one another, partaking in occasional games of tennis.
-In a deleted scene, Malcolm voices his approval of Cal Richard's appointment as the Opposition's media strategist for the upcoming General Election, in spite of the trouble posed by the Opposition having a Malcolm-esque spin doctor during such time.
+In a deleted scene, Malcolm voices his approval of Cal Richard's appointment as the Opposition's media strategist for the upcoming general election, in spite of the trouble posed by the Opposition having a Malcolm-esque spin doctor during such time.

 Steve Fleming, while not as feared as Malcolm (mostly due to the fact that, unlike Tucker, he seldom swears), is nonetheless infamous throughout the party for his obsequious, unctuous personality (which is once described by Ollie Reeder as "Obsessive Repulsive Disorder").
-He is shown to frequently lose his temper and lash out when faced with any opposition from his co-workers, implying he is mentally unbalanced.
-Tucker and Fleming harbour a mutual hatred, going back to when the former forced the latter to resign in 2003 (Tucker's diaries from The Missing DoSAC Files implies this hatred goes back even before then).
-Fleming exacts revenge on Tucker by forcing him to resign by informing the press before telling Malcolm; ironically the same way Tucker had forced Fleming to resign previously.
+He is shown to frequently lose his temper and lash out when faced with any opposition from his co-workers, implying he is mentally unstable.
+Tucker and Fleming harbour a mutual hatred, going back to when Tucker forced Fleming to resign in 2003 (Tucker's diaries from The Missing DoSAC Files implies this hatred pre-dates this incident).
+Fleming exacts revenge on Tucker by forcing him to resign by informing the press before telling Malcolm; ironically the same way Tucker had forced Fleming to resign.
 However, upon his re-instatement by key figures in the party (most notably Julius Nicholson), Tucker exacts revenge on Steve by forcing Nicholson to pass the full blame of a recent scandal to Fleming in his inquiry report, forcing him to resign from his position after less than a week.